-The PHA will publish its advertisement in the newspapers and trade journals mentioned above for at least one day per week for three consecutive weeks.
+The PHA will publish its advertisement for at least one day per week for two consecutive weeks.
 The advertisement will specify the number of units the PHA estimates that it will be able to assist under the funding the PHA is making available.
 Proposals will be due in the PHA office by close of business 30 calendar days from the date of the last publication.